ASA Compliance Group Account migration & verification Since 2016

 How do I start?

-Send your current entity snapshot, target structure, and any Amazon notices through the contact form.
+Send your current entity snapshot, target structure, and any Amazon notices through the intake questionnaire.

 Seller identity verification failed on Amazon: what should I do next?